-Ricotta is mixed with a combination of primavera style vegetables, parmesan, and fresh herbs to create a tasty primavera stuffing to fill manicotti pasta.
-The manicotti primavera is then baked smothered in homemade marinara sauce and mozzarella cheese for a comforting meal.
+Ricotta is mixed with a combination of primavera-style vegetables, parmesan and fresh herbs to create a tasty Veggie and Cheese Manicotti recipe.
+The manicotti primavera is then smothered in homemade marinara sauce and mozzarella cheese for a comforting meal.

 I came across this lovely looking vegetarian lasagna recipe recently.
 I had it on our menu that week, but ended up making something a little different in terms of the presentation.
 Instead of the Lasagna Primavera, we ended up with Manicotti Primavera.